2023 Gross-Up Paycheck Calculator: Federal, State and Local taxes

-Use this federal gross pay calculator to gross up wages based on net pay.
-For example, if an employee receives $500 in take-home pay, this calculator can be used to calculate the gross amount that must be used when calculating payroll taxes.
+The most accurate paycheck calculators for the last 20 years!
+Use this gross pay calculator to gross up wages based on net pay.
+For example, if an employee receives $500 in take-home pay it will calculate the gross amount that must be used when calculating payroll taxes.
 It determines the amount of gross wages before taxes and deductions that are withheld, given a specific take-home pay amount.
-See payroll calculation FAQs below.

 Are bonuses taxed differently than regular pay?

 Yes.
 Bonuses are taxed more than regular pay because they are considered supplemental income.
 They are always federally taxed, no matter which tax bracket you’re in.

 Will my bonus be taxed even if I claim exempt in my W4?

 What’s the difference between single and head of household?

 What was updated in the Federal W4 in 2020?

 In 2020, the IRS updated the Federal W4 form that eliminated withholding allowances.
 The redesigned Form W4 makes it easier for your withholding to match your tax liability.
 Here’s how to answer the new questions: